yann-malherbe/Teaching-HEIGVD-RES-MonSys/Answers-Phase1.md

 What procedure did you follow to validate the configuration of your new web nodes?

-	We checked the IP address of each dockers and open a telnet connection on port 80 on them.
+	We checked the IP address of each dockers and opened a telnet connection on port 80 on them.
-	In the telnet session check the content of each two hosts available on the docker with a HTTP request.
+	In the telnet session checked the content of each two hosts available on the docker with a HTTP request.
 More details about the procedure below.

+	We also modified the configuration of the virtual hosts and the root directories in the Apache2 conf files.

+	Finally we modified our local hosts file to redirect the live and dashboard to the virtual machine's IP address.

 Provide details and evidence (command results, etc.) that your setup is correct.